 Why Girls?“There are over 250 million adolescent girls living in poverty today, and we believe they are the most powerful source for change on the planet.”
 (NIKE | The Girl Effect) Take a look at these stats in a report released by the World Bank in 2012:

 - India loses $383 billion in potential lifetime income due to 4 million adolescent girls who become mothers each year.

 - If girls in Kenya completed high school, the economy would gain $27 billion over their lifetime.

 From Controversy To ContributionNIKE has once again proved why it is one of the best sporting goods company out there.
 In the past, NIKE had a bad reputation for questionable habits in overseas factories.
 However, NIKE has made a major effort to reshape its image through the Girl Effect.
 As a result, it is starting to gain recognition for being a highly philanthropic company.

+Who Would You Want To Work For?As a passive job seeker, these types of values are what makes me want to work for a company like NIKE.
+This adds character and personality to a business, and would make me proud to say that I work for that specific company.
 Are these the kind of values you'd want your company to showcase?
 How much happier would you be working at a company knowing that you’re a part of making lives of those less fortunate that much better?
 I would love to hear your comments below!